Developer-DAO/developer-dao-dot-com/frontend/README.md

 Whilst there is no charge for the NFT you will have to pay a "gas fee" for the Ethereum Blockchain network in order to mint one.
 This fee can range wildy from about $40 up to and over $400 at peak times.
 You can check current gas fee uisng the [Etherum gas price tracker](https://etherscan.io/gastracker).
 If the fee is high you may want to wait and come back later.

-That said, there is a limited supply of NFT's that can be created so don't wait to long!
+That said, there is a limited supply of NFT's that can be created so don't wait too long!

 To find available tokenIDs you can mint try this tool created by the community - https://ddao.ibby.dev/.